 Enterprise Women's Network

-The Enterprise Women’s Network membership includes business owners, professional and accomplished women from a range of backgrounds, founded by Linda Hambleton Panitz and Louise P. Hoblitzell.
+Women involved with the Enterprise Women’s Network represent Baltimore’s diversity and include accomplished women from a range of backgrounds.
+We were founded by Linda Hambleton Panitz and Louise P. Hoblitzell.
 Carrying on this important work, our leadership is:

-- Girls Mentoring Program: The Enterprise Women’s Network’s signature effort is its mentoring program for young girls at Sandtown-Winchester Achievement Academy (formerly William Pinderhughes Elementary-Middle School.
-The Enterprise Mentoring Program helps girls build their self-esteem, make healthy choices, develop strategies to address problems and achieve academic and life success.
+- Girls Mentoring Program: Our signature effort is our mentoring program for young girls at Sandtown-Winchester Achievement Academy (formerly William Pinderhughes Elementary-Middle School).
+The Enterprise Mentoring Program helps girls build self-esteem, make healthy choices, develop strategies to address problems and achieve academic and life success.

-If you have volunteer interests, and are willing to share your time with a young girl in elementary or middle school, become a mentor and make a difference.
+If you are willing to share your time with a young girl in elementary or middle school, become a mentor and make a difference.
 Become a mentor.